OmkarChitragar/M2-EmbSyS/Project/2_Design/README.md

 ## Best method followed

 *   The best of the best diagrams are considered
-*   With the use of all the diagrams code will be built
+*   With the use of all the diagrams code is built
 *   Low level and High level requirements are implimented